ericbrown99/MaatsNetwork/README.md

 ## How To Set It Up
 An extensive set up and use guide can be found in the GradingGuide.md file in this repo.

+### ConsenSys Peer Graders
+Please use the GradingGuide.md file

 ### Here is the high level setup:
 Clone this github repo to your local machine using: